Legal help, services and support for private residential landlords

 So if you are away, make sure you arrange for someone to receive messages on your behalf.

-Item 5 refers to requesting permission from your freeholders.
+Item 5 refers to requesting permission from your freeholders, which you may need to do if your property is leasehold and your lease states that pets can only be allowed with their permission.
 Delete this if it is not applicable.

-The pet form referred to in item 6 is a form which amends the terms of your tenancy agreement to include various pet clauses.
+Item 6 – The pet form referred to is a form which amends the terms of your tenancy agreement to include various pet clauses.
 It can be found on the Tenancy Agreement Additional Forms page.
 It can be used with any tenancy agreement (not just Landlord Law agreements).

 Item 9 in the procedure refers to your ‘redress scheme’.
-At the moment, only letting agents are required to belong to a scheme.
-However, the Renters Rights Act will, in due course, set up a landlord’s redress scheme, and at that time (if not before) you should include this item in your procedure.
+At the moment, only letting agents are required to be members of a scheme.
+However, the Renters Rights Act will, in due course, set up a landlord’s redress scheme which you will be required to join, and at that time (if not before) you should include this item in your procedure.
+If using it before the redress scheme is set up, you could add ‘if any’ at the end.

 The Renters Rights Act recognises this as a valid reason to refuse permission to keep a pet.
 To avoid problems, we recommend that you notify tenants of this in advance of renting your property, perhaps in the particulars of your advertisements.
 Ideally, it should also be referred to in your tenancy agreement or House Rules document.